Esri/jsapi-resources/.github/scripts/README.md

 The script will create a CSV file containing sample metrics in [`esm-samples/.metrics`](https://github.com/Esri/jsapi-resources/tree/master/esm-samples/.metrics).
 The the output filename is the version of the ArcGIS JSAPI used in the samples.
 The CSV contains the name of the samples with the version of the main packages and the return properties from the [build sizes script](#build-sizes).

-Bundle size is dependant on multiple factors and will vary depending on framework, module bundler, transpiling and related configurations.
+Bundle size is dependant on multiple factors and will vary based on framework, module bundler, transpiling and related configurations.
 The compile process can output several hundred or more bundles on-disk due to using dynamic imports.
 At runtime, your application will typically only load a portion of the bundles depending on the `@arcgis/core` functionality used.
 The functionality used can also affect the size of largest bundle.

 ### Performance analysis

-[`build-perf.js`](https://github.com/Esri/jsapi-resources/blob/master/.github/scripts/build-perf.js) is a helper library that uses puppeteer and a lightweight web server to extract browser performance metrics.
+[`build-perf.js`](build-perf.js) is a helper library that uses [puppeteer](https://github.com/puppeteer/puppeteer) and [express](https://github.com/expressjs/express), which a lightweight web server to extract browser performance metrics.

 The library provides the following information:
-  * `elapsedRuntimeMS` - runtime in milliseconds derived from the applications last HTTP request
+  * `elapsedRuntimeMS` - runtime in milliseconds derived from the applications last HTTP request.
-  * `JSHeapUsedSizeBytes` - JSHeapUsedSize as reported by puppeteer
+  * `JSHeapUsedSizeBytes` - JSHeapUsedSize as reported by puppeteer.
   * `pageTotalBytes` - total number of bytes calculated using the http response object.
-  * `sampleName` - name of the sample or bundle
+  * `sampleName` - name of the sample or bundle.
   * `totalScriptTimeMS` - approximate internal runtime of the library script in milliseconds.
 Useful for comparing against the `elapsedRuntimeMS`.
 Should not be used as an indicator of application performance, it's most useful for troubleshooting differences between runtime and determining if the platform itself caused a slowdown.

 These performance indicators will vary depending on the device or virtual machine that runs the script.
+They are best used for analysing trends over time, and they should be run on the same device in order to keep as many of the variables constant as possible.
 The calculations are dependant on many hardware and software factors including CPU load, memory usage and internet speed during the time window that the script is running.
 For example, the numbers you see using a GitHub action may be significantly different from when you run the scripts locally on your development machine.

 ### Running from GitHub Action

-There is a GitHub Action [workflow set up](https://github.com/Esri/jsapi-resources/blob/master/.github/workflows/analyze-builds.yml) to automatically analyze sample metrics.
+There is a GitHub Action [workflow set up](../workflows/analyze-builds.yml) to automatically analyze sample metrics.
 The workflow is [triggered by pull requests](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request) to `master`.
 The workflow will run if a pull request is created, synchronized, or reopened.

-The logs for the workflow runs can be found [here](https://github.com/Esri/jsapi-resources/actions/workflows/analyze-builds.yml).
 The workflow is required to pass in order to merge a pull request.
-More info on pull request checks [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks).
+The GitHub Docs have more information on [workflow run logs](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/using-workflow-run-logs).
+And, here is information on viewing the GitHub Action [status](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks) if you are running the action on a repository that you own.

 #### Workflow conditions